What kind of information will I find in the Death Penalty Worldwide Database?

 While the database includes descriptions of nationally-significant cases deciding landmark legal issues (for example, cases upholding the constitutionality of the death penalty or limiting its application), the database does not typically provide summaries of facts and legal proceedings in specific cases.
 There are several reasons for this.
-First, the database aims at setting out the legal framework in which the death penalty is applied in order to illuminate the context of individual cases.
-Second, in some countries, restrictive government policies make it very difficult or even impossible to obtain information about individual prisoners facing the death penalty.
+First, the database aims at setting out the legal framework in which the death penalty is applied.
+Second, in some countries, restrictive government policies make it very difficult or even impossible to obtain reliable information about individual prisoners facing the death penalty, and it is difficult for us to verify information received from individuals.
 Finally, for a number of countries in which information relating to capital prosecutions is publicly available, there are already excellent websites which track case developments.
 For instance, comprehensive data about death row inmates in the United States may be found at the Death Penalty Information Center.

 - A news feed on death penalty topics.

 You can follow Death Penalty Worldwide on Twitter (@DeathPenaltyWW) or Facebook for major death penalty news updates.
 Websites such as Hands Off Cain and La peine de mort dans le monde (in French) are also excellent clearinghouses for up-to-date capital punishment news, and regularly post press releases, articles, and reports on current developments related to the death penalty (see our Links page for more websites that provide information on the death penalty).